 4. Hosting Meetings in Microsoft Teams

-The “Meetings” tab gives you lots of actions that you can perform.
-When you first click on the tab, you’ll see a copy of your daily calendar showing all the meetings you have in a given day down the left-hand side of the screen.
-The closest upcoming meeting will show in the bulk of the screen, as the example below shows:
+The “Calendar” tab gives you lots of actions that you can perform.
+When you first click on the tab, you’ll see a copy of your weekly calendar showing all the meetings you have on a given day, as the example below shows:

 From this tab, you’ll see quite a lot of options open to you:

-- You can view who has been invited to the highlighted meeting and who has responded to the invitation,
+☑️ View who has been invited to the highlighted meeting and who has responded to the invitation.

 All of this can be done right from the Teams app.

-Booking meetings can, as mentioned, be done right from the Teams app, or, alternatively, you can book a Microsoft Teams meeting from Outlook, too.
-And, even cooler, you can book a Teams meeting from an email that someone has sent to you:
+Booking meetings can be done right from the Teams app, or you can book a Microsoft Teams meeting from Outlook.
+You can book a Teams meeting from the calendar tab in Outlook by clicking the "New event" button:

-Once you’ve hit the “Reply with Meeting” button, a meeting invite, with an auto-populated “To” field will pop up.
-This is where you can select the desired date and time of the meeting, and where you can also make it a Teams meeting – click “Teams Meeting” at the top of the page, and you will see that a link to join the Teams meeting will automatically be inserted into the body of the meeting invite:
+Once you’ve hit the “New event” button, a meeting invite will pop-up.
+This is where you can select the desired date and time of the meeting and where you can also make it a Teams meeting – toggle the “Teams Meeting” option:

-*Note*: You can use Microsoft Teams internally without enabling Audio Conferencing, however, the example above is taken from ProServeIT’s system, and we use Microsoft Teams as our telephony system, so Audio Conferencing has been enabled.
-If you don’t have Audio Conferencing enabled, you won’t see the local or toll-free numbers listed below the “Join Microsoft Teams Meeting” link – you’ll just see the link.
+*Note*: You can use Microsoft Teams internally without enabling Audio Conferencing.
+If you don’t have Audio Conferencing enabled, you won’t see a local or toll-free number listed – you’ll see the "Click here to join the meeting" link.

 Once you’ve joined the meeting, you’ll see something that looks a little like this:

-A Question from the Audience: Can you create a Teams meeting for a group of people outside of your organization, or do you have to use Outlook to invite external people?
+Is it possible to schedule a Microsoft Teams meeting for attendees outside your organization, or is it necessary to use Outlook to invite external participants?

-The answer to this question is, yes, you can create a Teams meeting for a group of people outside your organization, provided you have Audio Conferencing capabilities.
+The answer to this question is yes, you can create a Teams meeting for a group outside your organization, provided you have Audio Conferencing capabilities.

-From the “Meetings” tab, click on the purple “Schedule a meeting” button.
+From the “Calendar” tab, click on the purple “New meeting” button.
 Create the title of the meeting, pick the start and end date and time, add a description (if desired), and under Invite People, begin typing in the email address of the person that you want to invite to the meeting.
 A little pop-up will appear, asking you to confirm that you want to invite that person.
-Click on that pop-up and the person will be added to the list of attendees.
-Then, click the purple “Schedule” button at the bottom of the page:
+Click on that pop-up, and the person will be added to the attendee's list.
+Then, click the purple “send” button at the top of the invite:

-That person will receive a link to join the meeting, and they can either choose to click on the link to join via a web add-on, or they can dial in from a phone line using the local or toll-free number provided in the invitation.
+That person will receive a link to join the meeting, and they can either choose to click on the link to join via a web add-on or dial in from a phone line using the local or toll-free number provided in the invitation.

-In fact, Audio Conferencing could be a cost-effective replacement for your current conferencing solution, because you’re already paying for most of the infrastructure of a traditional system with your Office 365 license – you would only need to enable Audio Conferencing, which is around $5/user/month.
+Audio Conferencing could be a cost-effective replacement for your current conferencing solution because you’re already paying for most of the infrastructure of a traditional system with your Office 365 license.

 The Boys and Girls Club of South Coast BC Needed a Virtual Platform to Host an Event with a Strict Timeline

-Positive feedback: Feedback indicates that virtual participants not only attended the event, but felt as if they were in the room.
+👍 Positive feedback: Feedback indicates that virtual participants not only attended the event but also felt like they were in the room.